pynb-dag-runner/mnist-digits-demo-pipeline/README.md

 ![task-dependencies.png](./assets/runtimes-gantt-chart.png)

 Of note:
 - Tasks are run in parallel using all available cores using the Ray framework.
-On Github hosted runners there are two vCPUs.
+On (free) Github hosted runners there are two vCPUs.
-- The first ingestion task is retried until it succeeds (and to test error handling in pynb-dag-runner, the ingestion step is programmed to randomly fail or hang).
+- The first ingestion task is retried until it succeeds (and to test error handling, the ingestion step is implemented to randomly fail or hang).
 This explains the failures (in red) in the above Gantt chart.

 Both of the above diagrams are included of all build artefact zip files for CI-runs of this repo.